 - Within the article body, using the content upgrade strategy (more on this later)

-- Put opt-in forms on your “about” page
+- On your “about” page

 4. Remind the User They Can Unsubscribe at Any Time

 Email is indispensable – and even mobile email is rising in popularity and use.
-That means your subscribers are being wooed by lots of brands.
+That means that your subscribers are being wooed by lots of brands.
 Your responsibility as a content marketer/blogger is to ensure that your site visitors are protected.

 The average unsubscribe rate for most small businesses is less than 1%.
-Occasionally, D Bnonn Tennant sends emails to his subscribers asking them to unsubscribe if they’re no longer interested in getting his emails.
+Occasionally, D Bnonn Tennant sends emails to his subscribers, asking them to unsubscribe if they’re no longer interested in getting his emails.